 “Regardless, we’re okay with Eric being gay.
 We didn’t want to out him nor confront him about it.
 We were waiting for him to tell us.
 John is out to his family, and Eric was out to John’s family but wasn’t out at home.
-We are friends with the Ito family, so it was very frustrating.
+We are friends with the Ito family, and we’d been talking about it with them, so it was very frustrating.

 “I didn’t realize that they were doing it, but John and Candace conspired together, and she suggested to Eric that he and John should visit you, his favorite uncle.
 He took the bait, and they figured, correctly, that you and John would talk Eric into coming out to us.
 And it worked.”

 “Adam was a big help, too.
 Eric saw how open Adam is about being gay, and he’s only fourteen years old.
 Anyway, Eric had a point of view that none of us supported, and we overwhelmed him with facts.
 He finally agreed to tell you.

 “By the way, Adam suggested that he and John would be cousins-in-law.”

 Beth laughed.
 “I don’t think it works that way.”

 “That’s what I told Adam.
 But, it’s a cute idea, and it’s okay with me if Adam and John refer to each other that way.”